russelljjarvis/Spike2Vec.jl/main.typ

 */

 === Discusssion

+When it comes to electrical neuronal recordings of the mammal cortex, there is a risk of underestimating the frequency of neuronal replay events and overestimating the frequency of unrepeating random looking events.
+Repeating Temporal Spatial Patterns (RTSPs) aka sequences, and motifs are rarely observed in important electrical neuronal cortical recordings of sensory neurons @billeh2020systematic, and older recordings of neocortex in rodents and primates.
+If the prevalence of repitition and replay was thoroughly characterized, cortical models could then appropriately increase the amount of structured coherent repeating patterns they generate and decrease the amount of Poisson process random noise activity represented in simulation outputs.

+The reasons why there is a risk that RTSP is going unrecognized in classic neuronal recordings of spike trains will be discussed below, as most of these risks are avoidable.
+The first reason is that many electrical neuronal data recordings are only 3 seconds or less.
+Three seconds is a tiny window of opportunity, and it is not a reasonable duration for spike patterns to be repeated in a recording.

+/*; and yet most of the neuronal recordings the authors have dealt with are 3 seconds in duration.*/

+Reason two: Data analysis which was applied to the data, didn't necessitate replay detection, as the replay wasn't relevant to the analysis framework; also, if no significant pattern is perceptible to humans, the lack of curiosity seems justified.
+Reason three, the final reason: Replay detection might fail because a dedicated detector fails to detect the RTSP.
+Some types of temporal and spatial patterns can defeat replay detectors .
+Also, some neuronal recordings may be so big that they render applications with results inaccessible because replay detection could not happen in a human-relevant time scale.
+There is a caveat that 3 seconds might be plenty of time to see a repeat of the experimental paradigm is construed to elicit replay such as in @peyrache2009replay.
+If replay corresponds to memory recall, as some authors have suggested, it seems reasonable that RTSPs might take days to years to reoccur.

 It is possible that the windows which were disregarded because they didn't repeat, may well repeat given long enough neuronal recordings.
 This is an unavoidable problem, caused by fact that only a limited duration of recording data is: a. available and b, computationally tractable to analyse.
 States and state transitions cannot be distinguished from each other.